xyflow/xyflow/README.md

 - [empty](https://react-flow.netlify.app/empty)
 - [inactive](https://react-flow.netlify.app/inactive)

-## Development
+# Development

-First of all you need to install the React Flow dependencies `npm install` and the ones of the examples `cd example && npm install`.
+You need to install the React Flow dependencies via `npm install` and the ones of the examples `cd example && npm install`.

 If you want to contribute or develop some custom features the easiest way is to start the dev server: